 Photography by Rebecca Reid.

-Christopher’s six acclaimed novels include What I Did, The Devil’s Mask and On Cape Three Points.
+Christopher Wakling is the author of six acclaimed novels, including What I Did, The Devil’s Mask and On Cape Three Points.
 Born in 1970, he read English at Oxford, then worked as a farm hand, teacher and lawyer, before turning to writing full-time in 2001.
 As well as writing fiction, Christopher is a travel writer for the Independent.
 He is also the Royal Literary Fund Fellow at Bristol University and has tutored numerous creative-writing courses for Curtis Brown Creative and The Arvon Foundation.

 Clare Alan is a script editor and producer who has worked on a range of TV and film projects in the UK and Ireland.
 Her script editing credits include Solomon & Gaenor by Paul Morrison and controversial C4 factual drama The Investigator by Barbara Machin for September films; Dangerfield and Silent Witness for the BBC, and four series of The Vice for ITV.
 Clare moved to Touchpaper TV as head of development in 2001 and began producing on shows by Julian Fellowes, Barry Simner, Edna O’Brien and Colin Teevan.
 In 2017 she set up Pamela Productions where she worked on ReefTV’s biopic of Mahler for BBC Music & Arts, Draco by Clive Bradley and A New Dawn by Bronagh Taggart for BBC Northern Ireland.
 She has also worked as executive producer on C4’s new writing and directing scheme Coming Up.

 Colin Teevan is a celebrated playwright, translator and writer for screen.
-He is writer, creator and executive producer of Rebellion (RTE, Netflix) seasons 1 and 2 and lead writer, showrunner and executive producer on Das Boot (Bavaria Fiction/Sky TV) seasons 2 and 3.
+He is writer, creator and executive producer of Rebellion (RTE, Netflix) seasons 1 and 2 and lead writer, showrunner and executive producer on Das Boot (Bavaria Fiction/Sky TV) seasons 2, 3 and 4.
 He is also the writer and creator of Charlie (RTE), three original films starring Aidan Gillen, who won an IFTA for Best Performance.
-His other work for television include Silk (BBC) starring Maxine Peake, Vera starring Brenda Blethyn and Single Handed (ITV).
-Colin currently has several new original drama serials in development with, amongst others, Warp, Freemantle, UFA (Germany) and Bavaria Fiction.
+His other work for television includes Silk (BBC) starring Maxine Peake, Vera starring Brenda Blethyn and Single Handed (ITV).
+Colin currently is showrunning a show for Channel 4/Playground, and his feature film for Amazon is in production.
+He has new series in development with Gaumont Germany, Bavaria Fiction and Windlight.
 Colin’s theatre pieces have been produced by many leading British theatres including the National, the Young Vic, the Soho Theatre and the National Theatre of Scotland.
-He is Emeritus Professor of Screenwriting and Playwriting at Birkbeck, University of London where he has lectured for over 12 years.
-He has also been visiting lecturer in stage and screenwriting at UEA, Durham, Newcastle and Queen’s Belfast.
+He is also the creator of our highly popular advanced course in Writing an Original TV Drama Serial, and is Emeritus Professor of Screenwriting and Playwriting at Birkbeck, University of London where he lectured for over 12 years.
+He previously lectured on Creative Writing and Screenwriting at UEA, Durham, Newcastle and Queen’s Belfast.

 Crystal Jeans has had two novels published by Welsh women’s independent Honno Press.
 Her first novel, The Vegetarian Tigers of Paradise, was shortlisted for the Polari Prize and is currently in development for film.
 Her second novel, Light Switches are my Kryptonite, won Wales Book of the Year in the English language.
 Her breakout novel, The Inverts, was published by The Borough Press in 2021.
 Crystal lives in Pontypridd with her partner and their two children.